TheSilvered/nest/docs/syntax.md

 negative.

 ```
--- Iteger literals
+-- Integer literals
 10
 -123
-012 -- equal to just 12 but still valid
+012 -- equal to 12 but still valid

 -- Real literals
 0.2